 Tracey is a Nurse with over 10 years’ experience in drug and alcohol treatment including OTP, Corrections and dual diagnosis roles.
 She also has a post-grad in Addiction and Mental Health.
 Having previously worked at Insight on the SCOT Project, she brings a passionate approach to normalising treatment, reducing stigma and ensuring vulnerable people receive the best possible AOD care.
 A stack of kids and gardening keeps her occupied at all other times…

 Anita is a Nurse with a Masters of Public Health.
 She has over 12 years’ experience primarily in the Emergency Department alongside placements with DABIT and the Queensland Drug and Alcohol Court.
 Many of those years doing night shift have resulted in her becoming quite the coffee connoisseur!
 She is passionate about bringing her medical knowledge into providing biopsychosocial care for clients and breaking down stigma.

-It was a VHS copy of Spike Lee’s Do The Right Thing that sent Denny onto a path of making moving pictures.
-He now has many years of experience working in video production and post production.
+It was a vhs copy of Spike Lee’s Do The Right Thing that sent Denny onto a path of making moving pictures.
+He now has many years experience working in video production and post production.
 His experience includes lifestyle television, art documentaries, music videos, short films and corporate videos and has worked hands-on in all aspects of video creation.
 Denny now collaborates with the Insight and Dovetail teams to transform their knowledge and skills into engaging and educational videos.